VT-Intrinsic: Physics-Based Decomposition of Reflectance and Shading using a Single Visible-Thermal Image Pair: Method

-where $\lambda_1, \lambda_2 > 0$ are the weights for the respective losses.
-The thermal image is only used to determine the class labels for the edges (or point pairs) to modulate those losses.
-The edge and point pair losses operate on the mean albedo.
-The reconstruction loss is defined on the $k-$channel image for faithful color recovery.
+where $\lambda_1, \lambda_2 > 0$ are the respective loss weights.
+The thermal image is used only for edge or point pair losses, which operate on the mean albedo.
+The reconstruction loss is defined on the $3-$channel image.